thspencer/pytivo-video-mgr2/README.txt

 	    can be built when the program starts up, or ahead of time - at your choice.
 The advantage of building the cache ahead of time is that you can get more complex in terms of the way the cache is built.
 The cache supports the ability to search through your videos with any meta data item YOU deem is significant.
-As shipped, the cache builds an index based on actors and genre, but if you want to add directors, etc, you can easily do so.
+As packaged, the cache builds an index based on actors and genre, but if you want to add directors, etc, you can easily do so.
 You can even create an index for all videos that have "John Wayne" in them.
 It's even possible to build a complex cache at thread start time if you are willing to tolerate a small delay.
 My small ARM-based NAS builds my cache containing